dpstart/obsidian/personal/goals 🏔.md

 * Buy a farm
 * Net worth in the order of 100 million $
 * Publish a book
-* Buy a house to my parents
+* Buy a house for my parents
-* Be a compelling storyteller
+* Become a compelling storyteller
-* Have a perfect body
+* Have a perfect, healthy, strong body
+* Find the love of my life
+* Get a PhD
+* Live in NYC